The Expendables & other Sylvester Stallone movies: ‘I always believe the violence is justifiable’

-Actor, director, producer, screenwriter Sylvester Stallone, 64, and fellow players Jason Statham and Dolph Lundgren were plugging The Expendables, Stallone's latest vanity opus, in the United Kingdom.
+Actor, director, producer, screenwriter Sylvester Stallone, 64, and fellow players Jason Statham and Dolph Lundgren were plugging the box office hit The Expendables, Stallone’s latest vanity opus, in the United Kingdom.

 Below are a couple of choice Stallone quotes (whether they were said 100 percent in jest, who can tell?) found in The Guardian: